-For the FY 2018 medians, HUD requires that the margin of error be less than half of the estimate and that the survey median is based on at least 100 responses (as identified by a count indicator value of 4 or more in HUD's special tabulations of ACS data).
-If the current year estimate does not meet both conditions, the previous years' estimates must meet the margin of error condition to be used in averaging.
-In the few cases where the statistical confidence interval for the 5-year ACS estimate of median family income is greater than half the estimate for more than one of the past three years, HUD assigns the state nonmetropolitan median.
+For the FY 2021 medians, HUD requires that the margin of error be less than half of the estimate and that the survey median is based on at least 100 responses (as identified by a count indicator value of 4 or more in HUD's special tabulations of ACS data).
+If the current year estimate does not meet both conditions, the current and previous years' estimates must meet the margin of error condition for HUD to use them in averaging.
+In the few cases where the statistical confidence interval for the 5-year ACS estimate of median family income is greater than half the estimate for more than one of the three years HUD uses in averaging (the current year and the two previous years), HUD assigns the state nonmetropolitan median.